Eight Forest Lane

 Instructions

-• In a large mixing bowl, beat dairy-free butter and sugar with an electric mixer for 1-2 minutes until pale.
-Add egg and vanilla and continue to beat until creamy.
-Add in milk and slowly mix through until incorporated.
+• In a large mixing bowl, beat the dairy free butter and sugar with an electric mixer for 1–2 minutes until pale and fluffy.

-• Sift together the plain flour, baking powder and cinnamon directly into the wet ingredients and then slowly beat on low speed until the batter is smooth and creamy.
+• Sift the flour, baking powder, and cinnamon directly into the wet ingredients.
+Mix on low speed until the batter is smooth and well combined.

-• Pour cake batter into the prepared tin and bake in the preheated oven for approximately 20 minutes or until a skewer inserted into the middle of the cake comes out clean.
+• Pour the batter into the prepared cake tin and smooth the top.
+Bake for 20-25 minutes, or until a skewer inserted into the centre comes out clean.

 Notes